-Course Overview This BA in Theology by blended learning is particularly suitable for those who cannot attend classes regularly.
+Course Overview This BA (Hons) Theology by blended learning is particularly suitable for those who cannot attend classes regularly.
 The modules are delivered by suitably qualified and experienced scholars who are specialists in their disciplines.
-The degree provides an excellent foundation for further studies, teaching, pastoral and retreat work.
+The BA provides an excellent foundation for further studies, teaching, pastoral and retreat work.
 An option exists to exit the course with the academic credits/qualification earned at each stage.
-Assessment Students submit a written assignment for each module during the semester and, at the end sit a written examination.
+Assessment For each module, you submit an essay and, at the end of the semester, sit a written examination.
 For some modules a journal of exercises is also required.
 Course Duration Each module is studied during a fifteenweek semester.
-The BA in Theology is achievable in three years if you study two modules per semester.
+The BA (Honours) in Theology is achievable in four years if you study two modules per semester.
 You may, if it suits you, work at a different pace, e.g. one module per semester.
 Course Delivery Delivery is through blended learning, with a mixture of onsite and online study.
 Attendance in person at semester launch days is required.
 In addition, each module has two study days and two tutorial days, which students must attend either in person at St Mary's Dominican Priory, Tallaght, Dublin 24, or later online.
 Ongoing support is available from a coordinator and in-depth help from specialist academic tutors.
 Admission Requirements Mature students (aged 23 or over) do not need formal qualifications to undertake one of our courses.
-Applicants submit a 500-word account of why they would like to study theology.
-Applicants should have basic computer skills Fees Fees are payable at the beginning of each semester and vary depending on the number of modules taken.
-Consult prioryinstitute.com for our current fees Accreditation The BA in Theology is validated by Technological University Dublin and is aligned with the National Framework of Qualifications (NFQ).
-When to Apply By early September or mid January for the autumn or spring semesters.
-You can find the cut-off dates on prioryinstitute.com

-The Priory Institute is a centre for theological, biblical and philosophical studies, established by the Irish Province of the Dominican Order and is Catholic and ecumenical in its approach.
+You need to submit a 500-word account of why you would like to study theology.
+This can be as personal as you wish and may be handwritten or typed.
+You may begin your studies in either Spring or Autumn.
+Fees Fees are payable at the beginning of each semester and vary depending on the number of modules, and whether or not you are studying for academic credit.
+For our current fees, please consult our website.
+Accreditation The BA (Hons) Theology is validated by Technological University Dublin and is aligned with the National Framework of Qualifications (NFQ).
+When to Apply By early September or early February for the autumn or spring semesters.
+Please consult our website for cut-off dates.
+Further Information The Priory Institute is a centre for theological, biblical and philosophical studies, established by the Irish Province of the Dominican Order and is Catholic and ecumenical in its approach.
 It seeks to engage with the best thinking of our times and brings the insights of different philosophical and religious thinkers to bear on the study of theology and religious studies.
 Tel +353 1 404 8124 enquiries@prioryinstitute.com prioryinstitute.com The contents of this brochure are for information purposes only and should not be considered as the basis of a contract between a student and the Priory Institute and TU Dublin.
 No guarantee is given that the course, syllabus, fees or regulations will not be altered, cancelled or otherwise amended at any time.